bagaking/ankibuild/README.md

 1. Clone the repository.
 2. Navigate to the root directory of the project.
 3. Make sure you have Go installed on your machine.
-4. Run `go build` to build the binary or `go run main.go` to directly run the application.
+4. Run `go build` to build the binary or `go run .` to directly run the application.

 ### Example